Nagp2018/nitishsingla.github.io/index.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am a java backend  engineer with an experience of over 7.11 years in the analysis, design, development, and delivery of end to end solutions for software applications.
+I have hands on experienceworking with Microservices, Springboot, REST API’s followed by DevOps - Kubernetes, Google Cloud.

 ---